-NRAI- National Restaurant Association of India may want to structurize their battle in order to have a long term benefit in this increasingly competitive sector.
+NRAI- National Restaurant Association of India may want to structurize their battle to have a long-term benefit in this increasingly competitive sector.

 Why #Zomato wouldn’t budge?

-Ultimately, cheap or not – most of our health-related issues will be accounted to the kind of food we consume.
+Ultimately, cheap or not – most of our health issues account for the kind of food we consume.